Coronavirus Chicago: Mayor Lightfoot announces measures to support homeless during COVID-19 pandemic

 ZIP CODE TRACKER: Where is coronavirus in Illinois?

-Last week, the city started taking some homeless people to YMCA's or hotel rooms in order to free up hospital beds.
-On Monday, Mayor Lightfoot announced an additional partnership with the Salvation Army to provide 699 beds, including facilities for women and children.
+Last week, the city started taking some homeless people to YMCAs or hotel rooms in order to free up hospital beds.
+On Monday, Mayor Lightfoot announced an additional partnership with the Salvation Army to provide 699 beds, including facilities for women and children and other beds for those diagnosed with the virus.

+"When it comes to those who are vulnerable, they are in need now.
+And we have to respond continuously to fill the void and address the need for vulnerable populations," Lightfoot said.

 Additional steps announced Monday include enlisting medical professionals to work with shelter staff on symptom screening as well as the distribution of more than 25,000 pieces pf personal protection equipment to shelter staff and residents.
 Mayor Lightfoot also announced additional testing for shelter residents and staff.